CDIP Student FAQs

 What is Career Discovery In Practice?

-Career Discovery In Practice (“CDIP”) is a job shadow lasting one to two days offered by Bates alumni and parent sponsors across the country.
-It provides students an opportunity to experience first-hand what it is like to work in a particular career.
+Career Discovery In Practice (CDIP) is a job shadow lasting one to two days offered by Bates alumni, parents, and employer sponsors across the country.
+It provides students an opportunity to experience first-hand what it is like to work in a particular industry.
 Students spend time observing and often working with employers.
-Learn how a CDIP can benefit you and your career plans by reading some of the success stories from last year!
+Learn how a CDIP can benefit you and your career plans by reading some of the success stories from previous years!

 Where do I find a list of employers offering CDIPs and how do I apply?